hedronvision/bazel-compile-commands-extractor/README.md

 Turn on: Clangd: Check Updates
   - At least until https://github.com/clangd/vscode-clangd/issues/138 is resolved.
 You always want the latest!
 New great stuff is landing in clangd and it's backwards compatible.

-You may need to reload VSCode [(CMD/CTRL+SHIFT+P)->reload] for the plugin to load.
+If afterwards clangd doesn't prompt you to download the actual clangd server binary, hit (CMD/CTRL+SHIFT+P)->Download language Server.

-If afterwards clangd doesn't prompt you to download the actual clangd server binary, hit (CMD/CTRL+SHIFT+P)->check for language server updates.
+You may need to subsequently reload VSCode [(CMD/CTRL+SHIFT+P)->reload] for the plugin to load.
+The clangd download should prompt you to do so when it completes.

 ### Other Editors